 Toronto Mayor Rob Ford Finally Cracks: 'I Have Smoked Crack'

 Toronto police have been claiming for days that they have video of Toronto Mayor Rob Ford smoking crack cocaine.
-On Tuesday November 5 the embattled mayor finally admitted that he may have done so in a "drunken stupor” but that such behavior indicates he overindulges in alcohol, not that he's a crack addict.
+On Tuesday November 5 the embattled mayor finally admitted that he may have done so “in a drunken stupor” but that such behavior indicates he’s an alcoholic, not a crack addict.

-“Yes, I have smoked crack cocaine,” Ford told reporters at an impromptu news conference outside his office just after noon, according to a transcript released by CBC News.
+“Yes, I have smoked crack cocaine,” Ford told reporters at an impromptu news conference outside his office just after noon on Tuesday November 5, according to a transcript released by the Toronto Star.
 “But … am I an addict?
 No. Have I tried it?
 Probably in one of my drunken stupors, probably approximately about a year ago.”

 As for the police tape, he called for them to release it publicly and challenged its very existence.